Sir John Soane’s Museum

 The museum houses drawings, models of the architect’s projects, as well as numerous drawings, paintings and antiques that Sir John Soane collected during his life.

 Sir John Soane’s Museum is very popular, not only because of its collection of paintings, drawings and antiques, but because of its particular aesthetic.
-The museum is situated in Holborn, in the heart of London, and similar to the Wallace Collection is also free to visit.
+The museum is situated in Holborn, in the heart of London, and as with the Wallace Collection is free to visit.

 Tube: Holborn, Central and Piccadilly lines.